 Preparing for entertainment On Amtrak

-Free Entertainment On Amtrak
+Free entertainment on Amtrak

 The train allows you to talk to people you don’t know.
 I know this is not for everyone, but it is an option for those who want to participate in this entername on Amtrak.